 - That the tenant is liable for the landlord’s ongoing costs and losses where it is necessary to take such action.

-2. Preferably the tenant’s obligations should be backed with appropriate security
+2. The tenant’s obligations should be backed with appropriate security

 - A charge (mortgage) over the tenant’s real and personal property (this is a clause in our standard lease and can provide a landlord with significant power);